Zoe: celery has 37% vitamin k which is good for bones. It also has phthalides which help to lower stress and regulate the stress hormones.

 Is Weight Loss Stressing You Out?

--- By Dean Anderson, Fitness & Behavior Expert
+Take the Weight Loss Expectations Quiz-- By Dean Anderson, Fitness & Behavior Expert

 There’s no doubt about it: trying to lose weight can be a stressful thing!
 There’s nothing like trying to stick to a “simple” weight loss plan for bringing you face-to-face with the frustrating complexities of human nature and the limits of our rationality and will power.
 And even when we do manage to do what we know we should, often our bodies seem to operate according to a different kind of math—where a 3,500-calorie deficit doesn’t always equal one pound of weight lost.